OlexYakov/QCS_1_proj1/relatorio.md

 ## Question 2

-In order model the processes stoping, possibly for an unlimited period, we implemented an if statement with two possible branches.
+In order model the processes stopping, possibly for an unlimited period, we implemented an if statement with two possible branches.
 The first branch has a skip statement, allowing for the process to continue as normal and request access to the critical region.
 The second statement stop the process using the logical statement (false).
-This means that each loop, because of Promela's non-deterministic nature, the process will have a 50-50 chance of either continuing to work as normal or stoping until a timeout.
+This means that each loop, because of Promela's non-deterministic nature, the process will have a 50-50 chance of either continuing to work as normal or stopping until a timeout.

 ## Question 3